RetroTheArcadian/LightgunStudio/README.md

 ## Quick start

+There are a few steps in order to get LightgunStudio running.
+Please read and follow these steps carefully!

-Download the latest version from our releases.
+- Download the latest version from our releases.

-- Run installer
+- Create a folder in the root of any drive fx.
+"Arcade" or "Lightgun"
+- Add this folder to your antivirus exceptions.
+(Lots of programs like TeknoParrot games will throw false positives and get quarantined or deleted)
+- Unpack the LightgunStudio.zip to the folder you created.
+(It should be a folder called "LightgunStudio" in your folder fx.
+"D:\Arcade\LightgunStudio")
+- Run "LightgunStudio.exe" (If you are running Windows Smart Screen it may ask you to allow)
 - Follow our step by step guide to setup
 - Shoot stuff!